najnesnaj/smartband/README.md

 ---------------------------------------------------------------------

-The watch sends the values on the serial bluetooth; see blue-py directory for howto readout data on raspberry pi
+The watch sends the values on the serial bluetooth; (script in KX022_getAcc) see blue-py directory for howto readout data on raspberry pi

 ---------------------------------------------------------------------